Azure/azure-quickstart-templates/101-automation-with-modules-and-runbook-execution/README.md

 ## What is unique about this concept

 This templates describes how we can update the required modules to schedule and run a runbook, automatically.
- It does not use RunAsAccount to authenticate runbook to execute runbook.
-It asks Azure portal email and password from the user and uses these credentials to authenticate the runbook.
+It uses credentials to authenticate the runbook.
 It contains powershell runbook that registers an application in active directory.